A Neural-Network Model-Measurement-Based Observation Operator For Weather Radar Reflectivity Assimilation: Results

 To further investigate how the convolutional architecture of the NN-based observation operator spreads information in model space, we perform an idealised experiment in which a compact cluster of radar reflectivities is assimilated.
 The cluster consists of $N=250$ contiguous pixels (\cref{fig:increments_blob_250}, small black disc).

-To isolate the effect of $\mathcal{H}$ itself, the background-error covariance matrix is set to the identity ($\mathbf{B} = \mathbf{I}$), such that no spatial spreading arises from $\mathbf{B}$.
-Because the observation operator is defined to produce model-equivalent reflectivity values over the entire observed domain (see Eq.~\ref{eq:obs_operator}), whereas $\mathbf{y}$ represents only a subset of that domain, the cost function (\ref{eq:J}) is reformulated as
+To isolate the effect of $\mathcal{H}$ itself, the background-error covariance matrix is set to the identity ($\mathbf{B} = \mathbf{I}$), such that no spatial spreading arises from the RF component of $\mathbf{B}$ matrix.
+Because the observation operator is defined to produce model-equivalent reflectivity values over the entire radar disc domain (see Eq.~\ref{eq:obs_operator}), whereas $\mathbf{y}$ represents only a subset of that domain, the cost function (\ref{eq:J}) is reformulated as

 where $\mathbf{M}$ is a masking matrix consisting of $N$ row vectors, each containing zeros and a single element with a value of 1 representing the observed point.

 A localisation mask is also defined within $\nabla\mathcal{J}(\mathbf{x})$.
 It is equal to 1 at all grid points inside the radar disc and 0 elsewhere (\cref{fig:increments_blob_250}, large black disc).
 This mask ensures that only model variables at grid points within the disc can be updated during the cost function minimisation, while those outside remain fixed.